 - Images/ films of children are stored on the school's secure server - Images/films of children are to be removed at the end of the academic year in which that child leaves the school, unless such images/ films are or have been used for the purposes of promoting the school.

 Confirmation

-This policy was reviewed and agreed in full by the Governing Body:
+This policy has been reviewed and agreed by the Governing Body on 2nd February 2023 and will be renewed in February 2024.